-The County's Eexercise of management rights under this Article are neither grievable nor arbitrable.
+The County's exercise of management rights under this Article 46 is neither grievable nor arbitrable.

-47.0 Severability
+47. Severability

 This MOU is subject to all current and future applicable federal and state laws and regulations, and all current lawful rules, policies, and regulations of County, except as expressly modified by this MOU to the extent permitted by law.
-If any provision of this MOU is determined to be in conflict or inconsistent with any laws, rules, and/or regulations or is otherwise held to be invalid or unenforceable, such provision may be suspended or superseded, and the remainder of this MOU shall continue in full force and effect.
+If any provision of this MOU is determined to be invalid or unenforceable, such provision may be suspended or superseded, and the remainder of this MOU shall continue in full force and effect.
 If any provision is invalidated, the parties shall enter into negotiations for a mutually satisfactory replacement provision.

-48.0 Obligation to Support
+48. Obligation to Support

 Upon ratification by Association, this MOU constitutes a mutual recommendation to be jointly submitted to County's Board of Supervisors ("Board" or "Board of Supervisors").
-This MOU shall not be binding upon the parties either in whole or in part unless and until saidthe Board approves said MOUit; enacts necessary amendments to all County ordinances, resolutions, and rules; and appropriates the funds necessary to implement the provisions of this MOU.
+This MOU shall not be binding upon the parties either in whole or in part unless and until the Board approves it; enacts necessary amendments to all County ordinances, resolutions, and rules; and appropriates the funds necessary to implement the provisions of this MOU.
 If the Board fails to take the actions required to timely implement the provisions of this MOU, either party may request the resumption of negotiations.

 The parties agree that subsequent to the execution of this MOU and during the period of time said MOU is pending before the Board of Supervisors for action, neither Association nor Management, nor their authorized representatives, will appear before the Board of Supervisors or meet with members of the Board of Supervisors individually to advocate any amendment, addition, or deletion to the terms and conditions of this MOU.
-It is further understood this Article shall not preclude the parties from appearing before the Board of Supervisors nor meeting with individual members of the Board of Supervisors or advocate or urge the adoption and approval of this MOU in its entirety.
+It is further understood that this Article shall not preclude the parties from appearing before the Board of Supervisors nor meeting with individual members of the Board of Supervisors or advocate or urge the adoption and approval of this MOU in its entirety.

-49.0 Full Understanding, Modifications, Waiver
+49. Full Understanding, Modifications, Waiver

 - 49.1 This MOU sets forth the full and entire understanding of the parties regarding the matters set forth herein.
-Any other prior or existing understanding or agreements by the parties, whether formal or informal, regarding any such matters are hereby superseded or terminated in their entirety. - 49.2 Each party voluntarily and unqualifiedly waives its right, and agrees that the other shall not be required to negotiate with respect to any matter covered by the terms of this agreement. - 49.3 No agreement, alteration, understanding, variation, waiver or modification of any of the terms or provisions contained herein shall, in any manner, be binding upon the parties hereto unless made and executed in writing by all parties hereto; and if required, approved and implemented by the County's Board of Supervisors. - 49.4 The failure to enforce any term or condition of this MOU by either party shall not constitute a precedent in the future enforcement of the terms and conditions.

-49.5 County will notify Association in writing or by e-mail in advance regarding any proposed changes to written County policies that affect the wages, hours or terms and conditions of employment of members of the Probation Unit.
-Association will be provided at least fourteen (14)14 calendar days' notice of the proposed changes.
-Association must request to meet and confer on the impact of any changes, in writing, within fourteen (14)14 calendar days of the date of receipt of the written notice from County.
+Any other prior or existing understanding or agreements by the parties, whether formal or informal, regarding any such matters are hereby superseded or terminated in their entirety. - 49.2 Each party voluntarily and unqualifiedly waives its right, and agrees that the other shall not be required to negotiate with respect to any matter covered by the terms of this agreement. - 49.3 No agreement, alteration, understanding, variation, waiver or modification of any of the terms or provisions contained herein shall, in any manner, be binding upon the parties hereto unless made and executed in writing by all parties hereto and, if required, approved and implemented by the County's Board of Supervisors. - 49.4 The failure to enforce any term or condition of this MOU by either party shall not constitute a precedent in the future enforcement of the terms and conditions. - 49.5 County will notify Association in writing or by e-mail in advance regarding any proposed changes to written County policies that affect the wages, hours or terms and conditions of employment of members of the Probation Unit.
+Association will be provided at least 14 calendar days' notice of the proposed changes.
+Association must request to meet and confer on the impact of any changes, in writing, within 14 calendar days of the date of receipt of the written notice from County.

-51.0 Authorized Agents
+50. Authorized Agents